Reviews You Can Rely On

 brita ultramax dispenser with elite filter - sampling the "after" water from the brita ultramax dispenser. while...

 The dispenser effectively removes barium, copper, and iron, although its performance on other metals can be inconsistent.
-One concern is that aluminum was introduced during some tests, so it's not ideal for those specifically worried about leaching or high-risk contaminants.
+One concern is that aluminum was introduced during some tests.
+Minor leaching is fairly common with new filters, which is why you should always thoroughly flush your filter after replacing it.
+Still, it's not ideal for those specifically worried about leaching or high-risk contaminants.
 There was not enough leaching of any contaminant to make tap water samples unsafe, but it's still not an issue you want to see.
-Overall, it's mid-tier in heavy metal reduction but safe for general use.

 brita ultramax dispenser with elite filter - brita's elite filters come standard in the ultramax. they last...